-Often when a relationship breaks down and there are children involved issues of child contact agreements and arranging access can create problems.
-If you are not having regular child contact with your children or concerned that there is a lot of uncertainty as to when contact takes place then we can help you.
+If you are not having regular child contact with your children or are concerned that there is a lot of uncertainty as to when contact takes place, then we can help you.

-We have a team of experts able to help you, whether that involves applying for a Contact Order or a Residence Order we can work with you to reach the best child contact agreements for you and your child.
+We have a team of experts able to help you, even if you have to apply for a Child Contact Agreement, we can work with you to reach the best child contact agreements for you and your child.

-If you don’t have Parental Responsibility, we can explain how it can be obtained and what your rights and responsibilities are.
+If you do not have Parental Responsibility, we can explain how it can be obtained and what your rights, duties and responsibilities are.

 It is of overriding importance for any children involved to have a stable and safe place to live.

-If a break-up is amicable this can be arranged quite easily, however if there is animosity between the parents then arranging future child arrangements can often end up going to Court.
+If a break-up is amicable this can be arranged quite easily, however, if there is animosity between the parents then arranging future child contact agreements can often end up going to Court.

-Do we have to go to Court to sort out Child Arrangements?
+Do we have to go to Court to sort out Child Contact Agreements?

-The Mediation in Family Law process gives you a safe environment within which to negotiate which can be less stressful than the Court proceedings and can produce an outcome that you tailor to your own family rather than having an outcome imposed upon you by the Court.
+The Mediation process in Family Law gives you a safe environment within which you can negotiate.
+This can be less stressful than the Court proceedings and can produce an outcome that you tailor to your own family, rather than having an outcome imposed upon you by the Court.

-If Family Mediation and negotiations between yourselves are not effective then it may be necessary to go to court to get the issues of child residence and child contact resolved.
+If Family Mediation and negotiations between yourselves are not effective, then it may be necessary to go to court to get the issues of child arrangements resolved.

-Please contact us if you have any concerns or want some initial advice on child arrangements.
+Please contact us if you have any concerns or want some initial advice on child contact agreements.

 We are proud to be accredited by Resolution as a Specialist in the areas of Private Children Law and Domestic Violence.